Author photos by Melissa Frost

 He has received an O. Henry Award and a Pushcart Prize, and his stories have been published in The Southern Review, The Kenyon Review, GQ, The North American Review, The Gettysburg Review, Manoa, American Short Fiction, Glimmer Train, Charlie Chan Is Dead 2, Screaming Monkeys, Narrative, and elsewhere.
 His book reviews and essays have appeared in The Boston Globe, Harvard Review, Boston magazine, The Village Voice, and other magazines.
 He has received fellowships from the Massachusetts Cultural Council and the St. Botolph Club Foundation, and residencies from Yaddo and the Lannan Foundation.
 In 2007, he received the inaugural Fred R. Brown Literary Award for emerging novelists from the University of Pittsburgh's creative writing program.

 From 1988 to 2007, he was the principal editor of the literary journal Ploughshares.
 From 2007 to 2008, he was an associate professor of creative writing at Macalester College in St. Paul, Minnesota.
 From 2008 to 2009, he was an associate professor in Western Michigan University's graduate creative writing program, in Kalamazoo, Michigan.
 In the fall of 2009, he began teaching as a professor in Temple University's M.F.A. program in creative writing in Philadelphia, where he founded TINGE Magazine, a graduate student–run online literary journal.
-He is currently the director of the M.F.A. program.
+He was the director of the M.F.A. program from 2011–13.